HyejunJeong/typosquatting-detector/README.md

 #### ClientImpl

 This is the implementation of the client side program that reports itself for duty to the server by generating its unique ID and then registering itself to the ``clientMap`` of the server.
 It then waits for the server to begin crawling URLs from the server's ``urlQueue``.
 Once it receives the URL, it checks if the page exists.
 If the typosquatting domain is alive, it crawls the URL using headless chrome, collects the HTML script, and takes a screenshot of the page.
 Finally, it will report the HTML script and screenshot (encoded in base64) back to the Master Node in .txt format, which corresponds to a single file containing image and page source.
-Concatenating the elements in a single file also facilitates the management of files in both server and client sides.
+Concatenating the elements in a single file is also aimed to facilitate the management of files in both server and client sides.

 ### Third-Party Resources